You slather on night cream and chug tons of water, but the secret to glowing skin might actually be this hard-to-pronounce antioxidant.

 You probably remember your mom telling you to eat your carrots for better vision.
 And it turns out, she was right.

 OK, but where do you even get astaxanthin?

 The easiest way to get astaxanthin?
-You can find it in supplements on its own or paired with other skin superstars like collagen, NR, DHA or in krill oil.
+You can find it in supplements on its own or paired with other skin superstars like ubiquinol CoQ10, or other antioxidants.
 Look for supplements from H. pluvialis algae extract, as it is the most bioavailable form.

 Which foods have astaxanthin?